davej23/attention-mechanism-unet/README.md

 ## Releases
 + U-Net Models.zip -- Pre-trained models of U-Net and Attention U-Net on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
++ ResNet50-SegNet-Regular-Model.zip -- Pre-trained model of ResNet50-SegNet on augmented regular 3-dim data, with history of training and validation losses.
-+ ResNet50-SegNet Models.zip -- Pre-trained models of ResNet50-SegNet on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
++ ResNet50-SegNet-4-band-Models.zip -- Pre-trained model of ResNet50-SegNet on larger 4-dim datasets, with history for each of training and validation losses.
++ FCN32-VGG16-Models.zip -- Pre-trained model of FCN32-VGG16 on larger 4-dim datasets, with history for each of training and validation losses.
 + amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.